 17. Intangible Assets - The intangible assets recorded on our balance sheet are goodwill, which has an indefinite life, and definite life intangibles, including tradenames, architectural designs, distribution processes, and contractual agreements resulting from our acquisitions.
 We no longer amortize goodwill, but instead assess it periodically for impairment.
 In the first quarter of fiscal 2007, we determined that the intangible assets associated with our Fort Myers operations in the Southeast were impaired, and wrote off the intangible asset balance of \$76.5 million at January 31, 2007.
-Of this charge \$51.5 million was recorded to intangible amortization on the Condensed Consolidated Statement of Income.
-The remaining \$25 million was recorded against Accrued expenses on the Condensed Consolidated Balance Sheets because at the time of acquisition this was an accrual for contingent purchase price; however, this payment will no longer be made as the operations have not generated the profits necessary to require the payment.
+This resulted in a charge of \$51.5 million to intangible amortization on the Condensed Consolidated Statements of Operations.
+The remaining \$25 million which had been recorded against Accrued expenses on the Condensed Consolidated Balance Sheets was reversed because this was an accrual for contingent purchase price; however, this payment will no longer be made as the operations have not generated the profits necessary to require the payment.
 Certain of the impairment charges associated with our Fort Myers operations were not deductible for tax purposes and therefore did not provide a tax benefit.
-As a result, our effective rate for the three months ended January 31, 2007 was 18% compared to 37.8% in the prior year first quarter.
+As a result, our effective rate for the six months ended April 30, 2007 was 23.5% compared to 37.0% in the prior year.

 We are amortizing the remaining definite life intangibles over their expected useful lives, ranging from three to eight years.
+Given the current weakened condition in certain of our markets, we have evaluated goodwill and definite life intangible assets in these negatively impacted markets at April 30, 2007, and determined that no impairments exist at this time.